2021-2024 UCCE Irrigation Survey: UPDATE

-Currently, the Groundwater Sustainability Agencies (GSAs) are estimating the total volume of water applied to vines with the use of models.
-It is very likely that modeled irrigation volumes overestimate actual vineyard water use because of site variability and deficit irrigation practices.
+Currently, the Groundwater Sustainability Agencies (GSAs) are estimating the total water volume applied to vineyards with the use of models.
+It is likely that modeled irrigation volumes overestimate actual vineyard water use because of site variability and deficit irrigation practices.

 This is a hands-off project designed to learn how growers utilize irrigation water over the course of several years and improve the estimates of groundwater extraction used by the GSA’s.
 Data generated by the UCCE study in Paso Robles informed the vineyard irrigation component of the Paso Robles Groundwater Basin model.